The Best Cuts of Raw Meat for Your Cat: A Nutritional Breakdown

 Do I need to add supplements to my cat’s raw diet?

-It's a good idea to talk to your vet.
+Talk to your vet.
 While a balanced raw diet can provide many nutrients, your cat may still need some extra vitamins or minerals.

 What are the benefits of feeding raw meat to cats?